 CloudBerry Backup for Synology helps you automate data backup to various cloud storage providers such as Amazon S3 or Windows Azure directly from Synology.
-By integrating with the Synology management interface it provides seamless experience for Synology users.
+By integrating with the Synology management interface it provides the seamless experience for Synology users.

 This post explains: